 Tipping at Restaurants

 Cuba has tons of exciting restaurants to choose from.
-When your meal is done, and you’re preparing to pay the bill, don’t forget to add a 10% gratuity.
+Don’t forget to add a 10% gratuity when your meal is done.
 Remember that some restaurants may automatically tack on a 5% gratuity.
 If you had a fantastic time at the restaurant, feel free to say “thank you” by leaving a larger amount!

 Restaurants: minimum 10% gratuity